 Blocking automated attacks that look for vulnerabilities.
 No website is too small to fall victim to a cyberattack, as cybercriminals frequently use malicious bots to automatically look for websites with vulnerabilities.
 Fortunately, these bots can be blocked with a web application firewall (WAF).

 Finding and removing malware quickly.
-A cyberattack costs more the longer it takes to find, but you can reduce the cost and damage incurred by taking care of it promptly.
+A cyberattack costs more the longer it takes to find, but prompt malware removal can reduce the cost and damage incurred.
 Using a website scanner that looks for and removes known malware on a daily basis ensures that you’re catching threats swiftly.